Mandorlo/FeuilleJaune/README.md

 * (option) firebase reauth
 * firebase deploy

+### Change version number
+* in config.xml
+* in package.json
+* in Page param.ts

 ## How does the custom font work ?

 I used the fontastic web service to create a custom font and added it, not in /src but in /www/assets/fonts (it's called untitled-font-1).
 I added also the custom-font.css file in /www/assets/css to use it as font awesome classes, like <span class="my-icon"></span>.
 I fixed in the custom-font.css file with the right URL to the font files (added "../").

 Pour utiliser la custom font, c'est un peu comme font awesome, on ajoute des balises <i></i> avec la bonne classe.
 Les classes de la custom font sont prefixées par "icon-", typiquement "icon-church".
 Mais pour que ça ne rentre pas en conflit avec les icones de Ionic, il ne faut pas prefixer avec "icon-" mais avec "myicon-" ou autre.
 Perso j'ai utilisé "myicon-".
 Pour cela j'ai édité le fichier custom-font.css.

+## Useful things to know while developping

+* run `ionic serve` to run the app in the browser with live reload
+* run `ionic cordova run android` to run the app on your usb connected smartphone
+* while developping, in index.html you should comment the service worker lines (other it will cache everything and livereload won't work)

 ## What helped me writing this app